gnutls_record_send(3) — Linux manual page

 GNUTLS_E_INTERRUPTED will be returned.
 If GNUTLS_E_INTERRUPTED or

-GNUTLS_E_AGAIN is returned, you must call this function again
+GNUTLS_E_AGAIN is returned, you must call this function again with

-retrying, you must call gnutls_record_discard_queued() before
+must call gnutls_record_discard_queued() before calling this

-latter works only on special transports (e.g., UDP). cf.
+only on special transports (e.g., UDP). cf.

 gnutls_record_get_direction().